nobl9/nobl9-go/validation/README.md

 # Validation

 Package validation implements a functional API for consistent, type safe validation.
-It puts heavy focus on end user errors readability, providing means for construing information-rich error messages.
+It puts heavy focus on end user errors readability, providing means of crafting clear and information-rich error messages.

-Validation pipeline is immutable and lazily evaluated.
+Validation pipeline is immutable and lazily loaded.

+- Immutable, as changing the pipeline through chained functions, will return a new pipeline.
+  It allows extended reusability of validation components.
+- Lazily loaded, as properties are extracted through getter functions, which are only called when you call the `Validate` method.
+  Functional approach allows validation components to only be called when needed.
+  You should define your pipeline once and call it whenever you validate instances of your entity.

+All that has been made possible by the introduction of generics in Go.
+Prior to that, there wasn't really any viable way to create type safe validation API.
+Although the current state of type inference is somewhat clunky, the API can only improve in time when generics support in Go is further extended.

+## NOTE: Work in progress!

+Although already battle tested through SLO hellfire, this library is still a work in progress.
+The principles and the API at its core won't change, but the details and capabilities might hopefully will.
+Contributions and suggestions are most welcome!

 ## Usage

-This README goes through more abstract
+**This README goes through an abstract overview of the library. \
-Refer to [example_test.go](./example_test.go) for a tutorial through runnable examples.
+Refer to [example_test.go](./example_test.go) for a hands-on tutorial with runnable examples.**

 ### Legend